 The recommended approach with Windows networks is the "zero install" strategy.
 This involves configuring the workstations via group policy or otherwise, to run the client executable directly off the PCClient share - a share set up during installation.
 This avoids the need to for a separate installation process on each workstation and ensures the client software is automatically updated in conjunction with server updates.

 You can run the client directly from the PCClient share setup on the server.
 Two executables provide this launch functionality:

 Using pc-client-local-cache.exe is recommended on large networks.
 It does, however, require a globally writable cache directory.
-By default the cache is created in a directory on the system drive (normally C:\Cache).
+By default, the cache is created in a directory on the system drive (normally C:\Cache).
 You can specify an alternate cache with the --cache command-line switch.
-Administrators should ensure than standard users have write access to the system drive, or manually create the cache directory if required.
+Administrators should ensure that standard users have write access to the system drive, or manually create the cache directory if required.

 cmd /c "start \\servername\PCClient\win\pc-client-local-cache.exe --silent"

 See below for other automatic start options.